mikatei/FBA_Learn_Python/README.md

 ```

-The 4 required inputs to the program are: \n
+The 4 required inputs to the program are:
-(1): a list of reactions as exemplified by the files in the 'Examples' directory. \n
+*(1): a list of reactions as exemplified by the files in the 'Examples' directory.

-(2): An index for the variable you want to optimize (objective function) \n
+*(2): An index for the variable you want to optimize (objective function)

-(3): The type of optimization (min or max) \n
+*(3): The type of optimization (min or max)

-(4): The max flux value through a reaction (e.g. 100 or 1000) \n
+*(4): The max flux value through a reaction (e.g. 100 or 1000)

-The output will be: \n
+The output will be:
-(1) The stoichiometric matrix made out of the list of reactions.\n
+*(1) The stoichiometric matrix made out of the list of reactions.
-(2) The flux vector with all the flux values. \n
+*(2) The flux vector with all the flux values.